CodePath-THETIPPY/Spltr/README.md

 ## Overview
 ### Description
-Tracks what music an individual listens to, and pairs them with others based on that music.
-Could be potentially used as a dating app, or just meeting new friends with similar music tastes.
+Split checks via reading receipts through photo recognition.

 ### App Evaluation
-- **Category:** Social Networking / Music
+- **Category:** Finance
-- **Mobile:** This app would be primarily developed for mobile but would perhaps be just as viable on a computer, such as tinder or other similar apps.
-Functionality wouldn't be limited to mobile devices, however mobile version could potentially have more features.
+- **Mobile:** This app would be primarily developed for mobile.
-- **Story:** Analyzes users music choices, and connects them to other users with similar choices.
-The user can then decide to message this person and befriend them if wanted.
+- **Story:** Users can take pictures of their receipts and split bill amounts to different people.
-- **Market:** Any individual could choose to use this app, and to keep it a safe environment, people would be organized into age groups.
+- **Market:** Any individual could choose to use this app.
-- **Habit:** This app could be used as often or unoften as the user wanted depending on how deep their social life is, and what exactly they're looking for.
+- **Habit:** This app could be used as often or unoften as the user wanted depending on how often they go out to eat with others.
-- **Scope:** First we would start with pairing people based on music taste, then perhaps this could evolve into a music sharing application as well to broaden its usage.
-Large potential for use with spotify, apple music, or other music streaming applications.
+- **Scope:** First users can scan receipt and split checks, then perhaps this could evolve so that users can keep a log or history of their spending records.
+Large potential for use with other payment services like Venmo, Paypal, and ApplePay.

 ## Product Spec
 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**

-* User logs in to access previous chats and preference settings
+* User logs in to access Venmo payments
-* User picks what their favorite artist/genre/etc. (Think Spotify interface)
-* Matches have a chat window to get to know each other, with the ability to skip music and unmatch (Tinder Style).
-* Profile pages for each user
+* User takes a photo of the receipt
+* User can add people to the bill and click and drap subtotals to these people
-* Settings (Accesibility, Notification, General, etc.)
+* Settings (Accesibility, Notification, General, etc.) ????

 **Optional Nice-to-have Stories**

-* Log of past songs/people with album art covers matching
-* Page of most played songs (i.e. songs that most users are connecting through)
-* Profile Add-On: Top music choices, etc.
-* Optional Shuffle Button (i.e. random encounter/random song)
-* Listening/Encounter Queue
+* Subtotal with item name
+* Delegate to Venmo to request payments
+* History of receipts

 ### 2. Screen Archetypes